kevinloo1996/ClassManagementTest/interview-package-ts/README.md

 ## API Usage

+You may reimport the included postman script (school-administration-system.postman_collection.json) into your postman.

 Complete the installation and startup steps above before calling these endpoints.
 The application should be available at `http://localhost:3000`.

 ### Data Upload